Crystal-Knight/Rav3nWolf2.github.io/README.md

 # Target audience:::::
-The audience I would be targeting with my portfolio is future employers
+The audience I would be targeting with my portfolio is future employers.

 # Tech stack (e.g. html, css, deployment platform, etc)
+for the purpose of the portfolio i have used HTML, CSS and some bootstrap components.

 # Design documentation
 # Design process